bikramkgupta/sea-notes-saas-starter-kit/README.md

 ### Step 4: Initialize Your Database

-With your database set up (either Docker or cloud), initialize the database tables:
+With your database set up (using any of the options above), initialize the database tables:

 ```bash
 npx prisma generate